-Take your pick from this mix of traditional recipes from different regions of Portugal.
-Expect each dish in the list to give you a taste of Portuguese cuisine — in the comfort of your home!
+Take your pick from this mix of classic Portuguese dishes!
+Expect each food in the list to give you a taste of Portuguese cuisine — up to the last bite!

-Rice, bread, spices, sausage, and seafood — these are the staples in every Portuguese kitchen.
+Rice, bread, spices, sausage, and seafood — these are the staples in every Portuguese meal.

 Every lunch or dinner would have soup, and if there is soup, there is always bread served with it.